VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 ### Design API before implementation

-The signature of the API -- also called interface or contract -- **MUST** be done before the implementation (OpenAPI specification, Stub, etc).
+The signature of the API -- also called interface or contract -- **MUST** be done before implementation (OpenAPI specification, Stub, etc).

-The goal is to allow people to give feedbacks as soon as possible and an internal discipline that focuses on :
+The goal is to allow stakeholders to give early feedback and to show commitment with focus on:

-* the knowledge of the functional domain,
+* knowledge of the functional domain,
 * entities and business resources, i.e., avoid having APIs for specific use-cases,
 * a real separation between the WHAT and the HOW

-**The API contract is the unique source of truth and not the implementation.** If you development langage does not support natively the generation of the documentation, then it is possible to write the documentation by hand.
+**The API contract is the unique source of truth, not the implementation.** If your development language does not support native  generation of documentation, then it is possible to write the documentation by hand.

-The implementation of an API **MUST** always be consistent with the description of the API : this represents the contract between the API and the consumers.
+The implementation of an API **MUST** always be consistent with its description : it represents the contract between the API and the consumers.

 ## Compatibility